-argue for umbrella term for geoengineering just to SRM, and not also include CDR; I think that the two technologies are extremely different, [], the two classes of technologies are extremely different, for different reasons.
-They present different risk profiles, and um, but nonetheless I think that there is already a kind of a sense that when we are talking about (EE), ler's talk about both of these different kinds of things that intervene in the climate system.
-(Interviewee 04) I use the broadest definition of geoengineering: Any large-scale technology intervention in systems to do something about the climate situation, and, I think there's some benefit to that because, although we do need to look at technologies one by one, and assess their risk, their risk-profiles, their positive characteristics, we also have to think about technology in particular ways.
+Discursive categorization Examples Key Arguments External differentiation to argue for umbrella term for governance purposes.
+I understand that there are people who want to restrict the definition of geoengineering just to SRM, and not also include CDR; I think that the two technologies are very different, [], the two classes of technologies are extremely different, for different reasons.
+They present different risk profiles, and, um, but nonetheless I think that there is already a kind of a sense that when we are talking about [CE], let's talk about both of these different kinds of things that intervene in the climate system.
+(Interviewee 04) Despite the fact that the two sets of technologies have different risk profiles, the character and intent of both sets of technologies remain the same; intentional intervention into the climate system to mitigate the effects of climate change.
+Having a label for the larger category of intentional action is necessary for developing policy.
+We need a workable label we can use in order to invoke broader policies or practices that can make the Earth a better place.
+It is easier to have a broad, catch-all term to avoid definitional dis- technology intervention in systems to do something about the climate situation, and, I think there's some benefit to that because, although we do need to look at technologies one by one, and assess their risks, their risk-profiles, their positive characteristics, we also have to think about technology in particular ways.
 Any large-scale intervention seems to have a character to it that deserves at least some joint categorization.
-(Interviewee 21) So, while, in detail, especially from a technical standpoint, putting a label on anything, any several things as either in or outside of (CE) has its fire really busid option that we analy for describing it in terms of developing the policies that we need.
-Because that's what it really busid some to the or outside of of role has its describing what it is we are doing for some technical reason, but actually having something that we can utilize in order to invoke policies or practices that can make the earth a better place.
-(Interviewee 22) Well, the term has its problems, as we are all aware, but we seem to be sort of stuck with it suppose. [] Unless someone is goma come up and teak with it suppose. [] Unless someone is goma come up and term that veryone is going to accept, and that we not have a law of them so really reading and such with it suppose. [] Unless someone is goma come up and teak with it suppose. [] Unless someone is gomma come up anew term that veryone is going to acc Key Arguments So, while, in detail, especially from a technical standpoint, putting a label on anything, any several things as either in or outside of [CE] has its flaws, if we don't have a label for it, we don't have a way for describing it in terms of developing the policies that we need.
+(Interviewee 21) So, while, in detail, especially from a technical standpoint, putting a label on anything, any several things as either in or outside of [CE] has its flaws, if we don't have a label for it, we don't have a way for describing it in terms of developing the policies that we need.
 Because that's what it really boils down to at the end of the day.
 It's not just understanding and describing what it is we are doing for some technical reason, but actually having something that we can utilize in order to invoke policies or practices that can make the earth a better place.
-(Interviewee 22) Well, the term has its problems, as we are all aware, but we seem to be sort of stuck with it I suppose. [] Uhless someone is gonna come up a new term that everyone is going to accept, and that seems unlikely, given the various terms that are being bandied about and no one's really accented - not a substantial number at least - any of them, so Well, the term has its problems, as we are all aware, but we seem to be sort of stuck with it I suppose. [] Unless someone is gonna come up a new term that everyone is going to accept, and that seems unlikely, given the various terms that are being bandied about and no one's really accented - not a substantial number at least - any of them. so I think a fairly broad term about CE needs to be used [] otherwise it could become very messy (Interviewee 08)
+(Interviewee 22) Well, the term has its problems, as we are all aware, but we seem to be sort of stuck with it l suppose. [] Unless someone is gonna come up a new term that everyone is going to accept, and that seem unlikely, given the various terms that are being bandied about and no one's really accepted - not a substantial number at least - any of them, so I think a fairly broad term about CE needs to be used [] otherwise it agreements during policy development processes.

+could become very messy (Interviewee 08)